xmas-ar/xNMS/docs/source/base/features.md

 ![Calendar](../_static/base/sched_tasks_tabular.png)
 *Scheduling Task Table*

-Services can also be executed programmatically. eNMS has a REST API and a CLI interface that can be used to create, update and delete managed objects, but also to trigger the execution of a service.
+Services can also be executed programmatically. xNMS has a REST API and a CLI interface that can be used to create, update and delete managed objects, but also to trigger the execution of a service.